phaustin/a405_2024/_sources/notebooks/worksheets/tropical_engine_solution.md

 print(format_tup(A_tup))
 ```

-## B. Lift to 400 hPa and remove 80% of the liqued water
+## B. Lift to 400 hPa and remove 80% of the liquid water

 ```{code-cell} ipython3
 fig,ax = plt.subplots(1,1,figsize=[10,8])